For parents and carers

 Referrals can be made directly by parents or carers, by professionals such as your local doctor (a GP) or School Welfare Coordinator.
 Sometimes young people contact our service directly themselves or through another young person.
 For information about how to make a referral to the RCH Mental Health see the information on pages about:

-A decision will be made about the next step for your child or young person, such as should he/she see a Mental Health team or another agency.
+A decision will be made about the next step for your child or young person, such as should they see a Mental Health team or another agency.
 You will be told about this decision and guided towards any other useful information.
-There will also be a decision about how quickly your child/young person needs to be seen and we will tell you about this when we arrange the appointment.
+There will also be a decision about how quickly your child needs to be seen and we will tell you about this when we arrange the appointment.

 If you are coming to the RCH Mental Health department to see one of our clinicians, typically, an appointment will be booked.
 Or your child may already be in hospital in which case one of our clinicians or doctors will come and see you on the ward.